langtech/langtech.github.com/aikuma/howto.md

 Help
 ----------

-In the current version of Aikuma the question mark 'Help' button at the top of the main screen takes you to the website.
+In the current version of Aikuma the question mark 'Help' button at the top of the main screen brings to you to this page of the website.
 There will be a built in help screen in future versions of the application.

 <a name="Settings"></a>
 Settings